vbochenin/vbochenin.github.io/_posts/2022-10-14-when-im-using-jmh.md

 ```

-Lets  rerun the scenario with the profiler turned on.
+Let us re-run the scenario with the profiler enabled.
-I've used [JMC](https://jdk.java.net/jmc/8/) and [Flight Records](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm#JFRUH170), and it showed me that the application occupies the extra memory during bootstrap.
+I've used [JMC](https://jdk.java.net/jmc/8/) and [Flight Records](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm#JFRUH170), and it showed me that the application is using the extra memory during bootstrap.

 ![Memory allocations](/assets/img/posts/2022-10-14-when-im-using-jmh/heap-allocations.png)

-Not exactly the place, but it reduced the scope significantly and after some code investigation, I found where the application is wasting memory.
+Not exactly the right place, but it reduced the size considerably, and after some code examination, I found where the application was wasting memory.

 Success?
-Nope, I still need to fix the issue and prove that our fix is fixing something.
+No, I still need to fix the problem and prove that our fix fixes something.

-This is where [JMH](https://github.com/openjdk/jmh) is coming to the stage.
+This is where [JMH](https://github.com/openjdk/jmh) comes in.

 ## What we can do with the tool

-JMH is a microbenchmark framework for Java.
+JMH is a micro-benchmarking framework for Java.
-It cares about memory alignments, method inlines, warmups, and all other stuff that makes benchmarks hard to write.
+It takes care of memory alignments, method inlines, warmups, and all the other stuff that makes benchmarks hard to write.
 It also has multiple profilers you may use in your benchmarks.

 ```